 The Risk Managers are responsible for the implementation and coordination of risk management activities.
-In order to carry out these activities, the Risk Manager will have access to staff and all necessary agency data.
-The designated Risk Manager for KFF is the COO for risk management activities related to programs, the Chief Financial Officer for risk management activities related to finance and building maintenance, the Human Resources Manager for risk management activities related to human resources, the Information Technology Manager for risk management activities related to administration and building safety.
+To carry out these activities, the Risk Manager will have access to staff and all necessary agency data.
+The designated Risk Manager for KFF is the COO for risk management activities related to programs, the Chief Financial Officer for risk management activities related to finance and building maintenance, the Human Resources Manager for risk management activities related to human resources, the Information Technology Manager for risk management activities related to Information Technology and the CEO for risk management activities related to administration and building safety.
 The QA Department will assist the Risk Managers with risk management activities.